John B. Nixon

-John B. Nixon, Sr. (April 1, 1928 – December 14, 2005) was an American convicted murderer.
+John B. Nixon Sr. (April 1, 1928 – December 14, 2005) was an American convicted murderer.
 He was convicted of the January 22, 1985 murder-for-hire of Virginia Tucker in Rankin County, Mississippi.
-Born in Midnight in Humphreys County, Mississippi, he was executed in 2005 by the U.S. state of Mississippi.
+Born in Midnight in Humphreys County, Mississippi, he was executed in 2005 by the State of Mississippi.

-At 77 years old, he was the oldest person executed since 1976 and, according to the Espy Files compiled by M. Watt Espy, the oldest person executed in the United States since Joe Lee in Virginia at the age of 83 on April 21, 1916.
+At 77 years old, Nixon, who was a World War II veteran, was the oldest person executed since 1976 and, according to the Espy Files compiled by M. Watt Espy, the oldest person executed in the United States since Joe Lee in Virginia at the age of 83 on April 21, 1916.
 Nixon's record was surpassed by Walter Moody, who was executed on April 19, 2018, at the age of 83.

 Murder

 On January 22, 1985, Nixon, his son, Henry Nixon, and Gilbert Jimenez arrived at the home of Thomas and Virginia Tucker.
 Upon entering the house, Nixon pulled out a .22 caliber pistol and said, "I brought y'all something."

 Thomas Tucker, who had married his wife six months earlier (three months after her divorce was finalized), immediately surmised that the men had been hired by his wife's former husband, Elster Joseph Ponthieux.
 Tucker offered Nixon money to spare their lives, but Nixon replied, "[t]hat's not what I'm after.
 The deal's already been made."

 Nixon and one of his associates then shot at Tucker, who managed to escape despite being hit in the side.
 Tucker made his way to his nearby place of work and asked a co-worker to check on his wife.
 Meanwhile, Nixon took the gun back from his associate, held the gun one inch behind Virginia Tucker's ear and fired a shot into her head.
 Nixon and his associates fled.

-Tucker's wife was soon discovered by his co-worker and was taken to the hospital, where she died the next day.
+Tucker's wife was soon discovered by his co-worker and was taken to the hospital where she died the next day.
 Nixon was arrested after Tucker identified him in a lineup.